-- T 1.
-A five-year road improvement plan shall be maintained and annually updated to identify and prioritize road improvement projects as well as identify potential funding sources. - T 2.
-The town shall consider bicycle and pedestrian safety needs when new roads are proposed or when roadway improvements are made. - T 3.
+- 1. A five-year road improvement plan shall be maintained and annually updated to identify and prioritize road improvement projects as well as identify potential funding sources. - 2.
+The town shall consider bicycle and pedestrian safety needs when new roads are proposed or when roadway improvements are made.(Consider bike trails independent of the road system- if not addressed elsewhere) - 3.
 Actively pursue available funding, especially federal and state sources, for needed transportation facilities.
-Funding for multimodal facilities should be emphasized where appropriate. - T 4.
-Update and maintain the town highway access control (driveway) ordinance to implement access control and emergency vehicle access standards. - T 5.
-Continue to annually update a detailed capital improvement plan that includes transportation, public facility, and other capital needs.
-The plan should prioritize short-term and long-term needs, include equipment needs, identify potential funding sources, and discuss contingency plans in the event that funds are not available.
+Funding for multimodal facilities should be emphasized where appropriate. - 4.
+Modify the county land division ordinance to support local requirements for the execution of a development agreement when ever public roads or other infrastructure is included in a development.
+Create a model development agreement for adaptation by interested towns.